⭐⭐⭐⭐⭐

 Frequently Asked Questions about

-Decorative Chip Floor Coatings
+Decorative Chip & Flake Floor Coatings

 All of our decorative chip floor coating systems will feature a clear, protective layer.
 That layer may be UV resistant epoxy or, more often, a UV stable polyaspartic, polyurethane, or polyurea.